 Parents, Kids, and Discipline

-The discipline techniques you choose may depend on the type of inappropriate behavior your child displays, your child's age, your child's temperament, and your parenting style.
-The following techniques are recommended by the American Academy of Pediatrics, the American Association of Child and Adolescent Psychiatry, and the National Mental Health Association:
+What you choose may depend on the type of inappropriate behavior your child displays, your child's age, your child's temperament, and your parenting style.
+The American Academy of Pediatrics, the American Association of Child and Adolescent Psychiatry, and the National Mental Health Association recommend these: